goonzoid/vim-reprocessed/README.md

 ### Running sketches from within vim

-__WARNING:__ If you have a directory inside your sketch directory called "bin" then it will be destroyed when you run your sketch using this method.
-This is because `processing-java` requires an output directory to be specified, which reprocessed specifies as "bin" in the same directory of your sketch.
-`processing-java` will stomp on this directory without warning because we're using the `--force` option, which is required to prevent you having to delete the directory manually after each run.
-I plan to make this path configurable at some point in the future, but until then, __you have been warned!__

 This feature requires the `processing-java` command to be available on your `PATH`.
-On Linux & Windows you'll need to add it manually, but on OS X you should be able to install this from within the Pocessing app.
+On Linux & Windows you'll need to add it manually, but on OS X you should be able to install this from within Processing.app.
 See the [processing wiki] (http://wiki.processing.org/w/Command_Line) for more information.

+__WARNING:__ If you have a directory inside your sketch directory called "bin" then it will be destroyed when you run your sketch using this method, unless you have explicitly configured reprocessed to use a different path using `processing_output_dir`.
+If for some reason you need to specify the output directory for `processing-java` to some path other than "bin", then you can do so with the following line in your .vimrc:

+    let processing_output_dir="output/"

+The path you set is relative to the current sketch directory.
+Note that reprocessed will run `processing-java` with the `--force` option, and so this directory will get nuked every time you run your sketch. __You have been warned!__

-Another requirement is that your directory structure follow the pattern that Processing expects: your sketch file should have the same name as the directory in which it exists.
+One other requirement is that your directory structure follow the pattern that Processing expects: your sketch file should have the same name as the directory in which it exists.
 If you created your sketch using the Processing app then this is unlikely to be an issue, but it's something to be aware of if you're